DNAstack/data-connect-trino/README.md

 Get started in 30s.
 ### Prerequisites
 - Java 11+
-- A presto server you can access anonymously over HTTP(S).
+- A trino server you can access anonymously over HTTP(S).

 ### Build